 Durban was always very English, which is to say minimally Afrikaner in its sympathies.

 All of which says nothing about most of the people who live in Durban.
-That's a story inaccessible to a guy who has two days to run around and point a camera in places where it's unlikely to cause offense.
-One glimpse of that world: a street market next to the minibus station.
+That's a story inaccessible to a guy who has two days to run around and point a camera at things where he hopes he won't cause offense.
+Here's a glimpse of a place where a nosey camera might do just that: it's a street market next to the minibus station.